20% off €35

 Luckily, gluten free flours are becoming more widely available to meet increasing demand in the UK and there are countless innovative ways to combine them to produce delicious baked goods.

 Before delving into the details about gluten-free flour, it’s important to be aware of what gluten actually is.

 A form of protein found in grains such as wheat and to a lesser extent, barley and rye, gluten goes sticky when water is added, which creates a gluey substance which, with more mixing, transforms into a stretchy, pillow-y dough.1

 When combined with yeast and baked under high heat, the gluten in the bake forms tiny gas pockets, which inflate and harden.
 This is what gives bread, cakes and pie crusts their structure.

+So, what is gluten free flour?
 Various gluten free plants, vegetables and nuts can be ground or milled to make flour.

 In gluten free baking, a blend of more than one type of flour, including a binding agent, is usually preferable than using it alone.
 This helps to better mimic the desirable structure, texture and bite that gluten provides.

 The sticky, binding properties of gluten can be recreated using a high-protein flour such as quinoa flour.
 Alternately, you could use a small amount of xanthan gum to achieve the sticky gluten-like effect.3